Automatic renewal clauses promise to set your commercial contracts on autopilot, ensuring a recurring revenue stream.

 An auto-renewal clause specifies the length of the subsequent renewal term, the notice period required for termination or non-renewal, and any other conditions that may apply.

-For example, if, in contrast, there is a provision stating that “the contract will renew next year automatically, unless one party provides a written notice of termination at least 30 days before the current term's expiration date,” in this case if the party fails to terminate the contract, they may get stuck in another renewal cycle.
+Let's say an agreement contains a provision that says “the contract will automatically extend 12 months from the effective date, unless earlier terminated by one party through a written advance notice at least 30 days prior to the end of the then-current term,” in this case, if the party fails to terminate the contract, they may get stuck in another 12-month cycle.

 Also Read: Contract Renewal Process: Strategy + Best Practices